amannn/react-hooks/packages/next-query-params/README.md

 > Convenient state management of query parameters in Next.js apps.

+Persisting React state to query parameters is often a good idea:

+1. When the URL is shared, the app state is restored.
+Same applies to bookmarks.
+2. When using the browser back button, the state of the previous page is restored.
+3. When navigating forward to a page the user was already on, the state is reset.

 Note that this library is a small wrapper for [`use-query-params`](https://www.npmjs.com/package/use-query-params) to integrate with Next.js.

 ## Installation